RaysonTan1021/QuantSample/README.md

 ## Basic Quant Research

-These are some research output I've done back in 2024 / Q1 2025 using the approach of algorithmic CTA.
+These are some research output I've done back in 2024 / Q1 2025 using the approach of algorithmic CTA, integrated with alternative datasource providers.

 ![fixed_split](./images/alpha_fixed_split.png)
 ![fixed_split](./images/alpha_fixed_split(bad).png)